-- (a) Volumes are in units of AF. - (b) Projected water demands were estimated using methodology described in Appendix C and incorporate passive conservation savings as described in Section 4.2.4. - (c) Losses represent all non-revenue water, which includes both real and apparent losses, as well as other non-revenue water.
+(b) Projected water demands were estimated using methodology described in Appendix C and incorporate passive conservation savings as described in Section 4.2.4, and were then revised to account for RHNA projections.

+(c) Losses represent all non-revenue water, which includes both real and apparent losses, as well as other non-revenue water.